Last Updated on December 5, 2023

 She pointed to a humble shop with a red and white-striped awning.
 “A lot of people don’t realize that some of the first macarons in France were baked by a group of nuns in St-Emilion.
 And the woman who owns this bakery inherited their ancestral recipe, passed down from the 17th century.”

-But as I’d later learn, and as the food writer and cookbook author Clotilde Dusoulier colorfully points out in her post on the macarons of Amiens, the history of French macarons is nothing if not delightfully complex– and disputed .
+But as I’d later learn, and as the food writer and cookbook author Clotilde Dusoulier colorfully points out in her post on the macarons of Amiens, the history of these little French patisseries, which have become colorful status symbols in recent years, is delightfully complex– and very much disputed .

 Recipes From Around France– But Which is the Original?